Emergency Preparedness Plan

 In addition to the measures in the previous section:

-Each host institution, resident director or faculty program director advises the Office of International Studies as to what action should be taken, if any, regarding modification or suspension of the program.
+Each host institution, resident director or faculty program director advises the Office of Global Education as to what action should be taken, if any, regarding modification or suspension of the program.
 The Goucher College Emergency Response Team consults the U.S. State Department and other sources of information and confers with other third party providers.
 The Goucher College Emergency Response Team confers with Goucher College officials to establish policy and decide on specific actions to be taken, both worldwide and at specific locations.
-The Office of International Studies attempts to communicate with participants’ emergency contacts.
+The Office of Global Education attempts to communicate with participants’ emergency contacts.